Laminad/Meraki/README.md

 # Meraki

-This is a set of Meraki scripts to report on and modify the information in the Meraki dashboard.
+This is a set of Meraki API scripts to report on and modify the information in the Meraki dashboard.

 Scripts
 --------